 Compare this experience to annotation.
 Connect the white margin space on the page to the white snow (or the dry pool deck).
 Every time they note a reader thought in the margin, students are placing another footprint in the snow/on the deck.
 When they are done reading, they can look back at the journey of their thinking.
 This not only helps them stay engaged during reading, but also helps them recall information after reading.

-For additional lessons, resources, and graphic organizers to support this essential reader habit, check out other articles within the Annotating & Note-Taking category of the Idea Library.
+For additional lessons, resources, and graphic organizers to support this essential reader habit, check out other articles within the Annotating & Note-Taking category of the Learning Center.